drmonroe/amzanalysis/README.md

 This is a collection of sources and visulizations intended to spur discussion about AMZ as a prominient example of a function of capitalism: the use of public resources for private gain.
 The foundation of the analysis is a materialist conception of capitalism according to which, our conclusions should be based on observable actions and data and not idealized conceptions such as 'the market'.

+# Contents

+- House Investigation Report
+- Warehouse Workers Report of Conditions
+- AMZ Employees efforts to highlight abuses
+- Report on AMZ tax avoidance
+- Wardley Map of Dependencies
+- Map of Bezos Testimony
+- Map of Issues to Typical Responses on Twitter

 # Data Point - The Congressional Report: "Investigation of Competition in Digital Markets"
 Source - https://judiciary.house.gov/uploadedfiles/competition_in_digital_markets.pdf